 Using the persistence feature means that some sensible data might get exposed to risk.
 Especially if the persistent data is stored on a portable device such as a usb stick or an external hard drive.
 That is when encryption comes in handy.
 Even if the entire procedure might seem complicated because of the number of steps to be taken, it is really easy to handle encrypted partitions with live-boot.
-In order to use luks, which is the supported encryption type, you need to install cryptsetup both on the machine you are creating the encrypted partition with and also in the live system you are going to use the encrypted persistent partition with.
+In order to use luks, which is the supported encrypted partition with and also in the live system you are going to use the encrypted partition with.